SymfonyCasts/reset-password-bundle/README.md

 Enable or disable the Reset Password Cleaner which handles expired reset password requests that may have been left in persistence.

+## Support

+Feel free to open an issue for questions, problems, or suggestions with our bundle.
+Issues pertaining to Symfony's Maker Bundle, specifically `make:reset-password`, should be addressed in the [Symfony Maker repository](https://github.com/symfony/maker-bundle).

+## Security Issues
+For **security related vulnerabilities**, we ask that you send an email to `xyz [at] symfonycasts.com` instead of creating an issue.

+This will give us the opportunity to address the issue without exposing the vulnerability before a fix can be published.